geraintpalmer/geraintpalmer.github.io/_posts/2017-07-26-variability-waits-ciw.md

 The following is an example I like to give when explaining to friends what I
 study:
 Consider a single server queue.
-Customer arrive at the queue every 10 minutes, and service takes 10 minutes.
+Customers arrive at the queue every 10 minutes, and service takes 10 minutes.
 We would not expect any queue to form, as customers follow a "one in - one out" pattern.